victor-marino/indexa-gsheets-history/README.md

 Your account data is accessed securely by using Indexa's [official API](https://support.indexacapital.com/es/esp/introduccion-api)

-Useful for:
+This can be useful for:
-* Keeping track of the value of your portfolio within your own spreadsheets, without having to login to your account or pull out any exports.
+* Keeping an offline history of the value of your portfolio in your own spreadsheets, without having to access your Indexa Capital account or pull out any exports.
 * Build the price history of instruments that do not have a publicly available NAV, such as Indexa's own pension plans for self-employed people.

 # Usage